-We are still using our 120-point system.
+At CBVA, we use a 120-point system.
 These points are used to help compare players within a session to each other.
 For example, a player who has just moved up from C to B might be a 50, while a more seasoned B player could be a 65.
-These points are occasionally used to help balance teams for leagues and tournaments, however, for Sunday play only the range that a player’s rating falls into matters.
+These points are occasionally used to help balance teams for leagues and tournaments.
+However, for Sunday play, only the range that a player’s rating falls into matters.
 We do not take into account a player’s rating within the session (e.g. a 50 vs. a 65) for the purpose of determining inter-level ratings.
 We’ve listed NAGVA and Yankee ratings equivalents below, but please note that these are rough approximations.
 In addition, CBVA’s ratings system will hold authority over outside ratings systems, noting that an outside rating does not guarantee play in a given session.

 The following points are required for each session:

 This session is recreational.
-D session is a good fit for players who have just started playing volleyball, and haven’t received any formal training.
+Rec (previously called D session) is a good fit for players who have just started playing volleyball, and haven’t received any formal training.
+All are welcome.

-C session is a competive session, and some general volleyball knowledge is required to be a good fit in this session.
-Players in this session typically don’t have any formal training, but are fairly athletic, being able to move quickly to the ball.
-Players should also have some experience in rotational systems (such as 5-1 or 6-2), and ideally not need direction from teammates about where to be on the court.
-A typical C player can execute most skills (hitting, blocking, setting, passing, digging, and serving), but the results may be error-prone.
+C session is a competitive session and general volleyball knowledge is required to be a good fit.
+Players in this session typically don’t have any formal training but are fairly athletic and are able to move quickly to the ball and react to plays as they unfold.
+Players understand rotational systems (5-1 or 6-2), and do not need direction from teammates about where to be on the court.
+A typical C player can execute most skills (hitting, blocking, setting, passing, digging, and serving), but the results may be error-prone on occasion.

-As with C session, B session is competitive.
-Players are expected to be comfortable in rotational systems, and not need direction from teammates.
-B players typically don’t have extensive formal training, but may have attended some clinics or received some coaching in the past.
+B session is competitive.
+Players are expected to be fluent in rotational systems and not need any direction from teammates.
 A typical B player should be able to execute all volleyball skills (hitting, blocking, setting, passing, digging, and serving) with some consistency.
 They may have some skills that are stronger than others as they begin to specialize.
 In the skills relevant to their position, B players should be fairly consistent and make only occasional errors.
 Players at this level should be able to run plays with good passes and can typically get a kill on an open net.

-A session is also competitive.
-Players are expected to be fluent in rotational systems, and always know their place on the court.
-A players have typically have received some coaching and been playing for years.
-Many will have college club experience.
-These players are generally specialized into one or two positions.
+A session is highly competitive.
+Players are expected to be fluent in rotational systems and always know their place on the court.
+A players are generally specialized into one or two positions.
 A players are effective when executing the skills related to their specialty from both the front and back row.
-For example, an A hitter will likely get a kill off a good set, but should only rarely hit out or into the net.
+For example, an A hitter will likely get a kill off a good set and should only rarely hit out or into the net.
 The game at this level is significantly faster and more aggressive than in a B session.
 Players can run plays on good passes and can read the other team on out-of-system plays.

-AA is competitive.
 This level is the highest we offer at CBVA.
 Players are fluent in rotations, as well as mechanics.
 These players are skilled at reading the other team and adjusting accordingly.
-Most players in this session have college varsity experience, and have been coached for many years.
+Most players in this session have college varsity experience (or higher), and have been coached for many years.